galaxyproject/tools-iuc/docs/guide_for_tool_updates.md

 Before editing files:

-1. Identify the requested upstream version and the wrapper directory.
+1. Identify the target upstream version and the wrapper directory.
 2. Find every tool XML file and macro file in the tool suite.
 3. Identify the main Conda requirement and how the suite defines `@TOOL_VERSION@` and `@VERSION_SUFFIX@`.
-4. Confirm that the requested package version exists in the best-practice Conda channels.
+4. Confirm that the target package version exists in the best-practice Conda channels.
 Do not require a BioContainer for the new version before merge;
    that image may only be built after the update lands on the main branch.
-5. Read the upstream release notes for every version between the current and requested versions.
+5. Read the upstream release notes for every version between the current and target versions.

-Keep an explicitly requested target version.
-Do not silently update to a newer release merely because it is the newest version available from Conda.

-Stop and report the blocker when the requested package is unavailable, the upstream release is incompatible with the wrapper's supported interface, or the required behavior cannot be verified.
+Keep the pull request description and the diff in agreement about the target version.
+If the target changes while the pull request is open, say so instead of silently retargeting it.

 ## 2. Perform the mechanical update